gaforss/quote-api/readme.md

 # Programming Quotes API

-**Overview:** This simple project has two buttons, which allow for 'random' quotes to appears along with the 'full' list of quotes to appear through the use of incorporating GET & POST route handlers.
+**Overview:** This simple project uses GET & POST route handlers to ppopulate 'random' quotes along with the 'full' list of quotes from the array data.js file.
+The intent of this project was to build a GET & POST API that allows anyone to add to the underlying data source array.

 You can try out this functionality through any API development tool (i.e.: POSTMAN).

 **Github repo: https://github.com/gaforss/quote-api**